-Salford graduate Camilo Ribadeneira has worked on multiple films as well as recently having his work featured by Kodak, but who is he?
+Salford photographer Camilo Ribadeneira has worked on multiple films as well as recently having his work featured by Kodak, but who is he?

 When we scroll through our Facebook feeds a picture may catch our eye, but we rarely see the people who help capture time for us.

-Camilo Ribadeneira is one of those few that have the skill to capture life with a lens.
+Camilo Ribadeneira is one of those few who have the skill to capture life with a lens.

-Mr. Ribadeneira wasn’t always set on being a photographer finding his passion for it while studying English & Creative Writing.
+Ribadeneira wasn’t always set on being a photographer finding his passion for it while studying English and creative writing at Salford University.

 He said: “I’ve always had an interest in it from when I was young but had never really paid much attention to it until I was nearing the end of my second year of university.